gaps-closure/hal/README.md

 - **sec** identifies a CDG security policy used to processing an ADU.
 - **typ** identifies the type of ADU (based on DFDL xsd definition), which tells HAL how to serialize the ADU.
 The CDG can also use the tag *typ* (and its associated description) in order to process (e.g., downgrade) the ADU contents.

-There are two types of tags:
+There are tags on the application side and tags on the network (GAPS device) side:
 - The **Application tag**, which is used by the applicaitons and contained in the application packets (on the left side of HAL).
-- The **Network tag**, which is used by the CDG components in the network (and contained in the network packets (on the right side of HAL).
+- The **Network tag**, which is used by the CDG components in the network, and contained in the network packets (on the right side of HAL).

 HAL uses the tag to know how to route data to the correct interface using its configuration file mapping (**halmap**) rules.
 Also, the:
 - Sending HAL will map the Applicaiton tag into the Network tag using its *halmap* rules.